 Conclusion: Given the small sample size, statistical significance was not reached.
 However, results trended in a positive direction with treatment using both forms of iron.
 This study was closed to accrual in 2022 as many patients with iron deficiency had previously been started on oral iron, not meeting eligibility.
 Loss to follow up was common.
 Treatment of iron deficiency in adolescent females remains a clinically important question and further studies are needed.
+Poster # 316

-POSTER # 316 | DELETIONAL ALPHA GLOBIN GENE MUTATION TESTING YIELDS IN A PEDIATRIC POPULATION
+DELETIONAL ALPHA GLOBIN GENE MUTATION TESTING YIELDS IN A PEDIATRIC POPULATION

-Salah Almohammed, Mary-Jane Hogan Yale School Of Medicine, New Haven, Connecticut, United States
+Salah Almohammed, Mary-Jane Hogan

-Background: Alpha thalassemia trait (ATT), an inherited mild microcytic anemia, and silent carrier, sometimes with microcytosis, affects up to 5% of the world's population and is often confused with iron deficiency anemia.
+Yale School Of Medicine, New Haven, Connecticut, United States deficiency anemia.
 Common deletional alpha globin gene (AGG) mutation analysis is a widely available PCR testing up to 95% of ATT due to deletion of 1 or both AGGs.
 The proportion of diagnoses confirmed by, and laboratory characteristics correlating with testing results for deletional AGG mutations are currently unknown.